 Just like all of us, I am made up of more than 70 percent water, so I drink it all day long to bathe my cells and flush out my kidneys, liver, and colon.
 I always drink two glasses of water when I wake up dehydrated in the morning.
-I do not drink it with meals, where it dilutes gastric juices, but rather, between meals.
+I do not drink it with meals, where it dilutes gastric juices, but I do drink it between meals.

 I try to drink clean, alkaline water and have it with me everywhere I go.
 People who drink lots of water are much less likely to overeat.

 When I come back from a vacation trip, or if I had a not-so-great Saturday night restaurant meal with friends, I spend a day, or several, letting my body rest and clean itself.
 That is, I drink mostly green smoothies and fresh vegetable juices.

 I skip a meal fairly often, but I never skip breakfast.
 I often skip dinner and I never eat late at night.
 Sometimes I’ll eat all raw plant food for several days.
 Sometimes a whole day of nothing but watermelon.
 Or a whole day of nothing but green smoothies.

 I try to pay attention to my body’s need to repair from any insult or injury or overwork.

 Horse owners know that it is unwise to ride their animals hard and then put them away without sufficient cooling down and some aftercare.
 The same principle applies to people!
 If I have an extreme workout, which I occasionally do, I slow down afterward to help my body recover properly.